dispread/documentation/content/applications/hr/payroll.rst

 The various options under the :guilabel:`Salary Package Configurator` section of the :menuselection:`Payroll --> Configuration` menu all affect an employee's potential salary.
-These sections (:guilabel:`Advantages`, :guilabel:`Personal Info`, and :guilabel:`Resume`) specify what benefits can be offered to an employee in their salary package.
+These sections (:guilabel:`Advantages`, :guilabel:`Personal Info`, :guilabel:`Resume`, and :guilabel:`Offers`) specify what benefits can be offered to an employee in their salary package.

 Depending on what information an employee enters (such as deductions, dependents, etc.), their salary is adjusted accordingly.
 When an applicant applies for a job on the company website, the